davidmreed/davidmreed.github.io/consulting.md

 Services I provide include application development, customization, implementation of AppExchange solutions, data import and cleaning, migration, and integration with external systems.

 Whether you're looking for new development or enhancement of an existing solution, I'd be delighted to help you advance your mission.
 Please [get in touch](mailto:david@ktema.org).
-I look forward to chatting about how we can accomplish your objectives, and I'd be delighted to share case studies I've worked on.
+I look forward to chatting about how we can accomplish your objectives, and I'd be happy to share case studies I've worked on.